csharp-reflexion

 This example loads the mscorlib assembly and lists all the types it contains.

-Reflection allows us to work with custom attributes, being able to read or add metadata to elements at runtime.
+Reflection allows working with custom attributes, enabling you to read or add metadata to elements at runtime.

 Type type = typeof(MyClass);